ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 ## Configuration

-Mentions plugin is configurable by [global configuration property](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_config#cfg-mentions) or directly when instantiating an editor.
+Mentions plugin is configurable by {@linkapi CKEDITOR.config.mentions global configuration property} or directly when instantiating an editor.
 Refer to {@link guide/dev/configuration/README Setting CKEditor Configuration} guide for more information about CKEditor configuration.

 ```javascript
 // Simple usage with CKEDITOR.config.mentions property.